samuel-jimenez/GramEditor/docs/vim.md

 1. **Motions**: vim mode uses Gram's semantic parsing to tune the behavior of motions per language.
 For example, in Rust, jumping to matching bracket with `%` works with the pipe character `|`.
 In JavaScript, `w` considers `$` to be a word character.
 2. **Visual block selections**: vim mode uses Gram's multiple cursor to emulate visual block selections, making block selections a lot more flexible.
 For example, anything you insert after a block selection updates on every line in real-time, and you can add or remove cursors anytime.
 3. **Macros**: vim mode uses Gram's recording system for vim macros.
 So, you can capture and replay more complex actions, like autocompletion.
 4. **Search and replace**: vim mode uses Gram's search system, so, the syntax for regular expressions is slightly different compared to Vim.
-[Head to the Regex differences section](#regex-differences) for details.
+See the [Regex differences](#regex-differences) section for details.

-> **Note:** The foundations of Gram's vim mode should already cover many use cases, and we're always looking to improve it.
-If you find missing features that you rely on in your workflow, please [file an issue on GitHub](https://github.com/zed-industries/zed/issues).
+The foundations of Gram's vim mode should already cover many use cases, but patches to add features or additional functionality is always welcome.

 ## Enabling and disabling vim mode

-When you first open Gram, you'll see a checkbox on the welcome screen that allows you to enable vim mode.
+Vim mode can be enabled from the Onboarding screen shown when first installing the editor.

-If you missed this, you can toggle vim mode on or off anytime by opening the command palette and using the workspace command `toggle vim mode`.
+Later, vim mode can be toggled on or off at any time using the command {#action workspace::ToggleVimMode}.

-> **Note**: This command toggles the following property in your user settings:
+> **Note**: This command toggles the following property in `settings.json`:
 >
 > ```json [settings]
 > {